SELinuxProject/selinux-notebook/src/notebook-examples/cil-policy/README.md

 The cil-policy addresses some of the intricacies involved with getting started without making assumptions about your environment and requirements.
-You are enouraged to leverage CIL to its full potential and to keep its documentation handy.
+You are encouraged to leverage CIL to its full potential and to keep its documentation handy.

 ## Getting started